From coast to coast: sharing the lessons we learn

 We have partnered with Grantmakers in Health (GIH) and Grantmakers in Aging (GIA) to host webinars and in-person trainings geared towards funders on the kinds of programs and work they can fund to improve the well-being of diverse elders.
 As examples, we presented at the GIH annual meeting in Atlanta, Georgia for a panel discussion entitled, “Grantmakers as Catalysts for Change: Empowering Communities to Strengthen their Voice.”
 Additionally, we created a webinar for the GIA’s “Conversations with GIA” series to outline our work around the ACA, and how funders could better support state specific advocacy around health reform.

 We work with our member organizations to support affiliates and better connect them with the mission and national work of the coalition and to highlight our shared histories, challenges and experiences across our multiple identities.
-As an example, during NICOA’s 19th annual conference “Aging in Indian Country: Embracing the Past and Facing the Future,” SAGE held two presentations: ‘Building Partnerships and Alliances to Advance the Interests of Diverse elders: an LGBT perspective” and “LGBT: an overview.”
-This was the first time the LGBT perspective was included at NICOA’s annual conference.
+As an example, during NICOA’s 20th biennial conference in Niagara Falls, NY, SAGE President and CEO Michael Adams spoke about LGBTQ and Two-Spirit people on a panel about health disparities.
+This continued a DEC tradition of bringing an LGBT perspective to NICOA’s conference.

 Contact us to learn more about how to partner with us on public education efforts.